Applied and Clinical Psychology BSc (Hons)

 Research in Action: Qualitative Methods and Psychology in Practice

 This module will include the teaching of qualitative methods in psychology.
 It will examine the design, collection and analysis of qualitative data.
 The module will also outline key aspects of a qualitative approach such as reflexivity and epistemology.
-There will be specific sessions dedicated to particular approaches in qualitative methods including thematic analysis, grounded theory and discourse analysis.
+There will be specific sessions dedicated to particular approaches in qualitative research methods including thematic analysis, grounded theory and discourse analysis.
 As part of this module, you will analyse qualitative data and utilise your findings to formulate research questions.
 Through this you will develop an awareness of the ethical and practical implications of conducting professional research, including the application of professional codes of conduct and ethics in research and practice.

 Lifespan Development

 This module aims to give students an overview of human development across the lifespan, including how childhood experiences affect later development.
 Different approaches to human development will be discussed and compared, and students will be encouraged to apply theories of development to particular case studies.
-Some of the different approaches to human development to be studied may include attachment theory, Erikson’s psychosocial theory, theories of aging, and biopsychosocial approaches.
+Some of the different approaches to human and child development to be studied may include attachment theory, Erikson’s psychosocial theory, theories of ageing, and biopsychosocial approaches.

 Diagnosis and Formulation in Mental Health

 Here you’ll be introduced to diagnosis and formulation in mental health as well as a variety of mental health problems such as anxiety, depression, psychosis, post-traumatic stress disorder and personality disorders.
-You’ll focus on developing your knowledge of the diagnostic criteria for mental health problems, looking at the diagnostic classification systems, and also establishing an understanding of the current view of mental health problems through formulation.
+You’ll focus on developing your knowledge of the diagnostic criteria for mental illness, looking at the diagnostic classification systems, and also establishing an understanding of the current view of mental health problems through formulation.

 Atypical Development